hirrolot/metalang99/README.md

  - **Burden of third-party tools.** You need to setup, distribute, and maintain third-party code generators, whilst macros are already to be used like any other C code.

-In summary, preprocessor macros is a _built-in_ tool to generate code, and therefore, they require no ad-hoc machinery to work.
+In summary, preprocessor macros is a _built-in_ tool to generate code, therefore, they require no ad-hoc machinery to work.

 ### Q: Compilation times?